BrelM/Resnet50/README.md

 # Resnet50
 Optimization of Resnet50.
 For the Project II course.
-Eduationnal purpose.
+Educational purpose.